zicna/rendering-collections-reading/README.md

 ## Objectives

- 1. Use the `collection` keyword withpartials
+ 1. Use the `collection` keyword with partials
  2. Pass a collection to the render method
  3. Handle empty collections